 1. Overview

-There are several occasions when we need to renew the DHCP-assigned system IP address, for example:
+There are different occasions when we need to renew the DHCP-assigned system IP address:

-- For resolving IP address conflict in a place where many computers use the same DHCP server
+• resolving IP address conflicts in a place with many computers and only one DHCP server

-- For some reason, the administrator sets a short lease time for the assigned DHCP IP
+• short lease time set for the assigned DHCP IP

 2. Dynamic Host Configuration Protocol (DHCP)

-- Static IP Allocation: Manually setting IP configuration on each individual client
+1. static IP allocation: manually setting IP configuration on each individual client

 3. DHCP Clients

-Broadly speaking, there are three DHCP clients that are common on Ubuntu:
+Broadly speaking, there are three DHCP clients common to Ubuntu:

 Ideally, every system has a default DHCP client.
-On Ubuntu 22.04, the dhclient is the default DHCP client.
-At the time of writing this article, the other clients pump and dhcpcd are not available on Ubuntu 22.04.
+On Ubuntu 22.04, dhclient is the default DHCP client.
+At the time of writing this article, the other clients, pump and dhcpcd, aren’t available on Ubuntu 22.04.

-Since we are working on Ubuntu 22.04 system, we’ll have to use dhclient as the DHCP client.
+Since we’re working on Ubuntu 22.04 system, we’ll use dhclient as the DHCP client.

 4. Process of DHCP Client-Server Interaction